 - Simple.
 If you're working in Rhode Island, get an original Application for Certification from your facility and fill it out.
 (Every facility should have copies, if not email us and we'll send one to you.
 Photocopies or downloaded forms will not be accepted.)
 Make sure you follow all the instructions and mail the application with the correct fee to the address indicated in the directions.

-EXAMINATION: If you're applying for licensure through examination, applications can only be submitted during the official application periods.
-Exams are given twice a year and at least 6 weeks before the exam we announce when they are and when the application period is.
-The announcement comes in a written notification to all facilities.
-We also post it on the main page of this site.
+If you're applying for licensure through examination, applications can only be submitted during the official application periods.
+Exams are given two or three times a year, usually in May, August, and December.
+The Board will announce the exams at least six weeks before the exam date.
+This will include information as to when the application period begins and ends.
+The announcement is via email to all facilities and is posted on the Board's website.
 Once we receive an application during the approved application period, we will review the application and let you know if you meet the requirements for examination or not.